Matt Glass

-Matt Glass is an American composer and Emmy-winning filmmaker known for his work on 12 Hour Shift, The Party's Just Beginning and 2022's Ghosts of the Ozarks.
+Matt Glass (born March 5, 1981) is an American composer, filmmaker, musician, and photographer known for his work on 12 Hour Shift, The Party's Just Beginning and 2022's Ghosts of the Ozarks.
+As a musician, he often collaborates with Dallon Weekes' projects including The Brobecks and I Dont Know How but They Found Me.
+He also has composed music for several films such as 12 Hour Shift and You Cannot Kill David Arquette.
+He is also a documentarian, owning the production company HCT.media.
 He received his Masters of Fine Art degree from the Cranbrook Academy Of Art.

 Film

 Early short films

-Early in his career, Glass created a handful of strange short films..
+Early in his career, Glass created a handful of strange short films.
 In 2012, Glass released Citadel, a monochromatic puppet-filled short film inspired by cerebral horror films of the 1970s.
 In late 2014, Glass wrote and directed Good Morning, a musical, short film featuring singing puppets and a brutal crime.
 In 2017, Rain, a film written and directed by Glass was released.
 It was an official selection in the Atlanta Film Festival and the National Puppetry Festival.